 - Evidence that establishes ownership and mishandling of said dog

 Because of the potentially brutal nature of a dog bite, medical expenses can soar into the hundreds of thousands.
 In-depth medical treatments, physician consultations, and extensive laboratory work can quickly add-up.
 Coupled with being unable to function at your job or potentially leave your home - an attack can leave you or a loved one in debt in a short amount of time.
 By filing a claim against the liable party, you may alleviate the financial burden that is often associated with costly medical procedures.

 But finding proper representation in your time of need is critical.
 You need someone who understands the severity of a dog attack and can navigate your claim to a successful verdict.
 Attorney Mark Breyer knows the severity of such injuries and what it takes to hold the at-fault owners responsible.
 If you or a loved one has been victimized by a dog attack, do not delay.
 Get the compensation you are entitled to and the care you deserve by calling Las Vegas dog bite attorney Mark Breyer.
-To learn more, call our Las Vegas office at (702) 380-8000 today and receive a free evaluation of your case as well as the next steps you should take.
+To learn more, call our Las Vegas office at (702) 380-8000 today and receive a free evaluation of your animal attack or wrongful death case as well as the next steps you should take.

 Get Help Now

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.